18.3 The String Type

 println!("{}", greeting); // Prints "Status: Rustacean!
 Your level is 99."

-// s1, name, and level are still usable here.
+// s1, name, and level are still usable here because format! borrowed them.

 println!("{} still exists.", s1);